dealingwith/poole/_posts/2006-04-18-quote-of-the-day-words-of-the-day.markdown

  - word of the day
 ---

-_...the school of experience--not reasoning out of a solution a priori, but making a great many small mistakes fast, and then_ keeping a record of them_.
+> ...the school of experience--not reasoning out of a solution a priori, but making a great many small mistakes fast, and then keeping a record of them.
-This is where the 21st century has a profound [oracular][1] advantage over the intellectual experience of all previous centuries--it can simply_ search the daylights _out of vast datamines of experience, at the press of a button.
+This is where the 21st century has a profound [oracular][1] advantage over the intellectual experience of all previous centuries--it can simply search the daylights out of vast datamines of experience, at the press of a button.

-_The ability to make many small mistakes in a hurry is a vital accomplishment for any society that intends to be sustainable_.
-It's not necessary that every experience be sensible logical or even sane--but it's vitally important to register, catalog and data-mine the errors._
+> The ability to make many small mistakes in a hurry is a vital accomplishment for any society that intends to be sustainable.
+It's not necessary that every experience be sensible logical or even sane--but it's vitally important to register, catalog and data-mine the errors.

 [#][2]